-Before this next blog post, we wanted to take a moment to introduce our newest contributor: Natasha Awasthi.
+Before this next blog post, we wanted to take a moment to introduce a new blog contributor: Natasha Awasthi.
 Natasha is a self proclaimed digital health nerd and passionate data enthusiast.
-In this, her first addition to the PokitBlog, she... gives us homework - of the inspirational variety.
+In this post, she shares her extensive research with us in the form of, you guessed it, a reading list.

 My professional network is comprised mainly of two kinds of people: those who want healthcare fixed "right now!" and those who wanted it fixed yesterday.
 I'm a digital health nerd, so this monochromatic nature of my work-related chatter is expected.
 If you want to join the conversation, or double down on it, then the below reading list is for you.